Quansight-Labs/ndindex/docs/slices.md

 Slices
 ======

 Python's slice syntax is one of the more confusing parts of the language, even to experienced developers.
-In this page, we should carefully break down the rules for slicing, and examine just what it is that makes it so confusing.
+In this page, I carefully break down the rules for slicing, and examine just what it is that makes it so confusing.

 There are two primary aspects of slices that make the confusing:  confusing conventions, and split definitions.
-By confusing conventions, we mean that slice semantics have definitions that are often difficult to reason about mathematically.
+By confusing conventions, I mean that slice semantics have definitions that are often difficult to reason about mathematically.
 These conventions were chosen for syntactic convenience, and one can easily see for most of them how they lead to concise notation for very common operations, but it remains nonetheless true that they can make figuring out the *right* slice to use in the first place complicated.
-By branching definitions, we mean that the definition of a slice takes on fundamentally different meanings if the elements are negative, nonnegative, or `None`.
+By branching definitions, I mean that the definition of a slice takes on fundamentally different meanings if the elements are negative, nonnegative, or `None`.
 This again is done for syntactic convenience, but it means that as a user, you must switch your mode of thinking about slices depending on the sign or type of the arguments.
 There is no uniform formula that applies to all slices.

 The ndindex library can help with much of this, especially for people developing libraries that consume slices.
 But for end-users the challenge is often just to write down a slice.
 Even if you rarely work with NumPy arrays, you will most likely require slices to select parts of lists or strings as part of the normal course of Python coding.

 ndindex focuses on NumPy array index semantics, but everything on this page equally applies to sliceable Python builtin objects like lists, tuples, and strings.
 This is because on a single dimension, NumPy slice semantics are identical to the Python slice semantics (NumPy only begins to differ from Python for multi-dimensional indices).

 What is a slice?
 ----------------

 In Python, a slice is a special syntax that is allowed only in an index, that is, inside of square brackets proceeding an expression.
 A slice consists of one or two colons, with either an expression or nothing on either side of each colon.
 For example, the following are all valid slices on the object `a`:

     a[x:y]
     a[x:y:z]